SharpdotEXE/pong/README.md

 pygame needs to be installed in order to run this. the command for windows is: python -m pip install -U pygame --user

-pong.py is the current mostly working version. needs a few things such as better presentation of score
+pong_OOP.py is the current working version.

-pong_OOP.py is non-functional but cleaner and uses classes.
-Still a work in progress
+pong.py is an older, less functional version that still contains some useful code for future improvements

 paddle.png and pongball.png are images associated with these programs.